apache/james-project/src/adr/0053-email-rate-limiting.md

 - This can be done via mailets:
     - PerSenderRateLimit is per sender
     - PerRecipientRateLimit is per recipient
-    - GlobalRateLimit for everyone Depending on the position in the pipeline this could allow rating limit all emails in transit, relayed emails or locally delivered emails.
+    - GlobalRateLimit is for everyone.
+Depending on the position in the pipeline this could allow rate limiting all emails in transit, relayed emails or locally delivered emails.
-      The rate limit will be config
+      The rate limit will be configured
       in [mailetcontainer.xml](/server/apps/distributed-app/sample-configuration/mailetcontainer.xml).

 - Those mailets will be based on a generic RateLimiter interface.
 We will propose two implementations for it: